ppoliani/ethereum-contract-examples/NOTES.md

     2) Connect to the localhost:8545 network
     3) Add a new account by copying the private of one of the accounts that testrpc created for us.
 Private keys will be available in the terminal when you start the testrpc

+# Deployment

+Use truffle to deploy a contract

+1) Go to the truffle project with the smart contracts.
+2) Add a new migration file including the contract you want to deploy.
+3) run `truffle migrate`
+4) Write down the address of the deployed contract

+## Interact though Ethereum Wallet

+1) Open Ethereum wallet
+2) Go to contracts
+3) Add new contract
+4) Paste the contract adress and the ABI which you can find uner the `build/` directory in your truffle project

 # Troubleshooting